 Hugill studied composition under Roger Marsh at the University of Keele between 1976 and 1981.
 After university he earned a living as a music copyist and as musical assistant at the Opéras de Lyon et Paris.
 In 1983, he founded the ensemble "George W. Welch".
 His compositions have been performed and broadcast worldwide.
 They comprise electronic and electroacoustic music, instrumental and orchestral compositions, installations and digital works.
-Recent pieces have included the augmented reality opera Secret Garden, the installation Animal Stories and the network collaboration City Soundings.
+Recent pieces have included: the online opera The Imaginary Voyage, including Land of Lace; the multi-iPad installation Secret Garden; and the network collaboration City Soundings.

 Hugill, A. et al. (2009) Fanfares, Fancies and Fugues (includes 'St. George's Island Chorale').
 UHR 020011017.